-The compliance with the principles of the UN Global Compact is assessed using the Asset Manager's proprietary controversy screening and scoring.
+The compliance with the principles of the UN Global Compact is assessed using LGT CP's proprietary controversy screening and scoring.
 Companies with significant controversies related to the principles may be excluded from the investment universe, where such exclusion is outlined in the investment policy of a specific product.

-6. Historical comparison
+Historical comparison